How Much Rent Can I Afford?

 - Consider living in a lower rent area.

 - Always negotiate the rent and terms of the lease.
-Worst case is they say no.
+The worst case is they say no.

 - Live with roommates.
 On average, shared two-bedroom apartments are roughly 30% cheaper than one-bedroom apartments.
 There are websites that can help match up potential roommates.
 The best prospects are usually the ones found through friends and family that are respectful, responsible, clean, and who share common interests.